urbanus-dev/se-assignment-2-introduction-to-software-engineering-urbanus-dev/README.md

 Preferred for projects where thorough documentation and upfront planning are critical.
 Effective for smaller projects where requirements are straightforward and unlikely to change.

-#Requirements Engineering:
+**Question 6 Requirements Engineering:**

-#What is requirements engineering?
+What is requirements engineering?
 Describe the process and its importance in the software development lifecycle.
 Requirements engineering is the process of defining, documenting, and maintaining the requirements for a software system.This process is crucial as it ensures that the final software product meets the needs and expectations of stakeholders, reducing the risk of costly changes later in the development lifecycle

 **stages**

 **Elicitation:**  Gathering requirements from stakeholders through interviews, surveys, and observation.

 **Analysis:** Evaluating requirements for feasibility and consistency.